JoshuaLampert/clean-math-presentation/template/main.typ

 ]

 #slide(title: "Equations")[
-  Equations with a label with a label will be numbered automatically:
+  Equations with a label will be numbered automatically:
   $
     integral_0^oo exp(-x^2) dif x = pi/2
   $<eq:important>